binarymax/matchbox-twelvy/README.md

 # Matchbox Twelvy

-Uses a DCGAN to make fake matchbox car designs
+Uses a DCGAN to make fake matchbox car designs that look like they were painted quickly by a twelve year old

 ## Examples